1 min read

 Great for acquisition and retention.

-E-learning videos can benefit both your internal and your external training.
+E-learning videos can benefit both your internal and external training.
 Internally, educational video content can provide new hires and current employees with various types of essential training, including:

 Externally, corporate e-learning and training videos can benefit your business-to-business (B2B) operations.
 For example, if you sell business software, you could develop training videos for companies that adopt your tools.
-Business leaders can then use those videos to train their staff rather than doing all of the training themselves.
+Business leaders can then use those videos to train their staff rather than doing all the training themselves.

 Educational videos outside of your typical operations and marketing strategies can boost your brand's reach and credibility.
 Examples include: